SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

 ### Authentication

-Before we can send or receive messages, we need to authenticate on the AMQP resource exposed by our gateway.
+Before you can send or receive messages, you need to authenticate on the AMQP resource exposed by our gateway.

-Authenticating is done by sending an `put-token` message to a special queue called `$cbs` in the same namespace as the entity that we want to use.
+Authenticating is done by sending an `put-token` message to a special queue called `$cbs` in the same namespace as the entity that you want to use.
 This operation creates a dynamic reply queue on the fly where your device can read it's authentication result from.

-The message that we must send needs to have the shared access signature passed in in the body part, as well as multiple specific properties and application properties set in order to do the validation.
-These properties include metadata that describes how the body should be interpreted (type sastoken) as well as the entity we would like to authenticate to.
+The message that you must send needs to have the shared access signature passed in in the body part, as well as multiple specific properties and application properties set in order to do the validation.
+These properties include metadata that describes how the body should be interpreted (type sastoken) as well as the entity you would like to authenticate to.

-Once the validation has occurred, we will be able to receive the authentication result on the dynamically created reply queue.
-We can check the `status-code` application property to know whether or not the authentication succeeded.
+Once the validation has occurred, you will be able to receive the authentication result on the dynamically created reply queue.
+You can check the `status-code` application property to know whether or not the authentication succeeded.
 However, behind the scenes some magic is going on as well.
 The authentication result will contain a claimset, which is automatically tracked by the connection and added to future messages, sent through that connection, automatically as well.

 The code required to authenticate looks like this: